mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - River levels remain high which may lead to flooding.
 Flooding is possible 13 November 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Observed peaks:- Hay on Wye 1.59m on 12/11, Bredwardine 3.0m on 12/11,  Belmont 3.18m on 13/11 AM, Old Wye Bridge 2.7m on 13/11 AM.
-Predicted Peaks:- Mordiford 3.0m to 3.3m on 13/11 AM, Ross on Wye 2.4m to 2.7m on 13/11 PM.
+Due to uncertain forecast heavy rainfall that has not yet fallen and been observed, but may have significant impact within the community, we are unable to provide any real time peak information.
+As the situation evolves we will be able to provide more details.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 7:00PM on 13 November 2025 or as the situation changes.
+This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
 - Rising river levels overnight may lead to flooding.